mehak-eng/first-repo/README.md

 # first-repo
-This is science blog which contains which contains some  science experiments and science discoveries.
+This is Mehak.
+Currently doing Bachelors of computer science at UAF.
+Doing Web development .